 Ease of Use

-The Evoluo is incredibly easy to use and great for anyone with little-to-no coffee experience.
-The machine is practically ready to go out of the box and we had it pulling shots within minutes of cutting the packing tape.
-Since the barcode reader does all the thinking for you, this machine can get away with an incredibly simple, one-button interface.
-Just press that button to start the 15-second preheating process, insert your pod, turn the lever to lock it in place, and press the button again.
-The barcode scanner determines what kind of coffee or espresso you're making and adjusts all of the settings accordingly.
+The Evoluo is pretty much ready to go right out of the box — we had it pulling shots within minutes of cutting the packing tape.
+Since the onboard barcode reader does all the thinking for you, this machine has a simple, one-button interface.
+All the user has to do is press the button, and the 15-second preheating process begins.
+Next, insert your pod, turn the lever to lock it in place, and press the button again.
+The machine determines what kind of coffee will be made by the capsule's identifying barcode and adjusts accordingly.
+That's it!

 The Evoluo can serve up a cup of coffee or espresso in under a minute and a half.
-If you want to make a cappuccino with a separate milk frother, that will obviously take a few minutes longer.
-Still, this was one of the fastest times in our cappuccino time trials.
+If you want to make a cappuccino with the Aeroccino3 milk frother, that will take a few minutes longer.
+Despite this added step, the Evoluo + Aeroccino3 is one of the fastest cappuccino makers in the class.

 Ease of Cleaning

 Like the ease of use metric, ease of cleaning is an important evaluation because no one likes to clean a bunch of espresso maker components after they enjoy a nice cappuccino.
 As such, an easy-to-clean machine will contribute significantly to the enjoyable use of the product.
 The simplicity of the Evoluo + Aeroccino3 resulted in a high score in this metric.
 Because the machine uses capsules, it has virtually no daily cleaning requirements.
 One must periodically empty the bin where the spent capsules collect and recycle them.
 But that's all that is required.